jwong92/ruby_test/RubyNotes.md

 ## Creating the Application
 1. Create a new project with `rails new blog`
-    * This creates a Rails application and installs gem dependencies already mentioned in Gemfile using `bundle install`
+    * This creates a Rails application and installs gem dependencies already mentioned in Gemfile.
+2. Run `bundle install`
+    * DO NOT SKIP THIS STEP!
-2. Blog directory has a number of auto-generated files and folders that make up the rails application.
+3. Blog directory has a number of auto-generated files and folders that make up the rails application.

 |File/Folder|Purpose|
 |---|---|